 Australians celebrate Easter with both large and small festivals held across the country combining an array of music genres and colourful festivities.
 From the Gospel Music Festival in Toowomba to the Sydney Royal Easter Show, everyone can get involved with the special day regardless of where they live.

 These are by far not the only celebrations enjoyed across the world.
 Many countries enjoy organising festivals to bring communities together and encourage togetherness.
-Whether you believe in the religious connotations of Easter or not, it cannot be denied that the additions of Easter eggs available in every shop is exciting – although not ideal for our pre-summer body diets!
+Whether you believe in the religious connotations of Easter or not, it can’t be denied that the additions of Easter eggs available in every shop is exciting – although not ideal for our pre-summer body diets!
 Why not try something a little different this year, or get organising for a different meal plan next year?!